Frequently Asked Questions

 No. Once we have published the dates for semi finals and finals on our website, we are unable to change these dates.
 There are many factors that we consider when scheduling these dates, including venue availability, school holiday dates and the KPO’s calendar of events.

 Times can vary from year to year depending on circumstances.
-However, as a general guide, we schedule junior competitors earlier in the day and senior competitors later in the day.
+This year the Multiple Concertos will perform first from 10.30am.
+As a general guide for the Solo Concertos, we schedule junior competitors earlier in the day and senior competitors later in the day.
 This is to ensure that junior competitors are fairly judged against other junior competitors and that the same occurs for senior competitors.
 Semi finals usually take place from approximately 12 noon until 5 pm on the semi finals day, with junior competitors performing before senior competitors.
 A list of semi finals performance times will be made available on the KPO website during the week before the date of the semi finals.
+Times are also planned around you confirmed accompanist, so that they are available to warm up with you if they are working with several competitors.
 We will do our best to accommodate any special requests for times if you email concertocomp@kpo.org.au before the closing date for entries, provided that the request falls within the above guidelines.
 For instance, a junior competitor will not be allowed to have their semifinal late in the day if this means that they will be performing alongside senior competitors.

 Yes.
 Competitors must be prepared to perform any section(s) of their chosen work if requested to do so by the adjudicator/s.
 This includes cadenzas.
 You are welcome to make cuts in your performance and mark these on the adjudicators’ copy of the music.
 However, the adjudicators may ask you to play different sections to those that you have indicated.
 As in the auditions videos, long orchestral introductions should be shortened to allow the competitor maximum playing time.